daPhyre/Chloe.js/reference.md

 ## Using cojsge.jsz

 Using cojsge.jsz will be slightly faster to download and use less bandwith in your server.
-To use it, create a `.htaccess` fil and add the next lines on it:
+To use it, create a `.htaccess` file and add the next lines on it:

 ```
 AddEncoding x-gzip .jsz